 You will receive your bill monthly.
-The bill includes the cost of energy used, the monthly electric base charge, the monthly water base charge, the monthly street lighting charge, the monthly sewer charges (when applicable), and any other charges that may be due unless you are on our Average Payment Plan.
+The bill includes the cost of energy used, the monthly electric base charge, the monthly water base charge, the monthly street lighting charge, the monthly sewer charges (when applicable), and any other charges that may be due unless you are on our Budget Billing.
 If you are responsible for paying for water on your account, your bill will contain the monthly water base charge.
 This charge is typically for up to 2,000 cubic feet of water per billing cycle.
 If you live on a hillside area with a booster pump, the allowance is 1,500 cubic feet.
 Water used above that amount will be billed annually.
 In some rental homes and apartments, the landlord pays the water bill.

 You should receive your first bill within 40 days from your move-in date.
 Your first bill will include a new account set-up charge.
 The set-up charge helps offset the cost of reading the meter, changing computer data, and modifying our files.
 This charge applies even when you move within the district.
 Bills are due and payable upon receipt and become delinquent 30 days from the date they were printed.
 If you do not receive a bill, please call our office immediately.